bacalhau-project/bacalhau/docs/examples/data-engineering/oceanography-conversion/index.md

 ### Goal

-The goal of this example is to investigate the data and dockerize the workload so that it can be executed on the Bacalhau network, to take advantage of the distributed storage and compute resources.
+The goal of this notebook is to investigate the data and convert dockerize the workload so that it can be executed on the Bacalhau network, to take advantage of the distributed storage and compute resources.

 ### Prerequisites